 Don’t miss out on all that Days Gone has to offer to aspiring users on the fly.
 Vehicular combat, melee attacks, and the sheer power of improvised weaponry in the free-roam title are sure-fire to keep you hooked to zombie-infested Oregon for a substantial amount of time.

-- The world in Days Gone is affected by a dynamic weather system and day/night cycle, which impacts gameplay in various ways.
-For example, certain enemy types may be more or less active depending on the time of day, and the weather can also affect Deacon’s visibility and movement speed.
+- The world of Days Gone is affected by the dynamic weather system as well as the night/day cycles, which affect the game in a variety of ways.
+For instance some types of enemies may become more active or less, based on the timing of the day, and the weather may also impact Deacon’s vision and the speed of his movement.

-- The loadings times in Days Gone can be incredibly long, especially after death.
+- The loading time within Days Gone can be incredibly long, particularly following the death.

-- It can be hard to tell if a mission is part of the main story or if it is a side mission, which can lead to confusion.
+- It can be difficult to discern if a assignment is part or the overall storyline or an unrelated mission, which could lead to confusion.

 4. Resident Evil 7: Biohazard